zlt1213/RoboND_DeepLearning_Project/Writeup.md

 ### 4.2 Data Collection

+The training data and validation data are collected from QuadSim software provided by Udacity.
+The simulator can save image, depth map and person-mask in real time to a specified folder.
+In this project, the collected data is saved at `\data\raw_sim_data\train(validation)\run*`(such as run1 or run2 for different runs).
+In order to capture as much as images with the hero at the center, the first data collection run is designed in such a way that the hero is flowing a straight line while the drone is zig-zag about the line.
+The

 ### 4.3 Hyper Parameters
 For this FCN, there are mainly 5 hyper-parameters to tune.
 They are: